Updated: Aug 25

 Oh birth control!
 The bane of my existence for the majority of my adult life thus far.
 I first went on birth control when I was about 17 and began seeing someone a little more seriously.
 I was given a pack of pills to try by my family doctor, it was thrown at me so casually I don’t even remember the brand.
 And so it began… the exhausting process of trial and error.
 Over the next few years I tried three different types of the pill and experienced side effects like weight gain, acne and dramatic mood swings.
 All things I never had a problem with prior to taking or when off of these contraceptive methods.

-Most years during university I went without a female birth control option, generally using only condoms and one other failed attempt at the pill.
+Most years during university I went without, using only condoms and one other failed attempt at the pill.
 Once starting a serious relationship, I felt like I had to take better precaution but naturally I was hesitant to go on anything hormonal.
-I decided to try and track my ovulation, but in the end I wasn’t confident enough in this method and decided to get a hormonal IUD instead.
+I decided to try and track my ovulation.
+At the time I found the learning curve to be quite intense and this caused accuracy anxiety and pregnancy paranoia.
+In the end I wasn’t confident enough in this method and decided to get a hormonal IUD instead.
 I was excited about the IUD!
 Many of my close friends had one and loved it.
 The IUD is also very effective and that’s really important to me in a contraceptive option.
-For the 5 months that I endured having it in my uterus I was in debilitating pain and bled constantly.
-I began developing ovarian cysts that were so painful, I admitted myself to the hospital twice.
+For the 5 months that I endured having it, I was in debilitating pain and bled constantly.
+I began developing ovarian cysts that were so painful, I was admitted to the hospital.
 I was given a doctors note that excused me from school when I couldn’t make it out of bed.
+The pain began to interfere with my social and sex life.
 I refused to remove it because I was scared of trying something else and of the risk of pregnancy.
 What was the most frustrating for me, was that all this time I had been trying to be proactive about my reproductive health and yet I felt like healthcare itself was not on my side because no contraceptive option seemed to work for me.
 It was as if I was choosing between the lesser of two evils: live in pain everyday or risk unwanted pregnancy.
 Fun stuff.